 A no-cost extension (“NCE”) extends the end date of a project without additional funding.
 NCE’s may be necessary in order to complete the work of the project.
 NCE requests are generally directed to the sponsor for approval; however, some sponsors permit the University’s business representative, the authorized institutional official, to approve or deny requests following sponsor-defined guidelines.
-If the sponsor must also approve the request, the Office of Research will formally submit the request on behalf of the Principal Investigator (“PI”).
+If the sponsor must also approve the request, Research Accounting Services will formally submit the request on behalf of the Principal Investigator (“PI”).

-The NCE request is first initiated by the PI and sent to the attention of the Office of Research post award program administrator (“PA”).
+The NCE request is first initiated by the PI and sent to the attention of the Research Accountant.
 Requests should conform to the sponsor’s requirements and the guidelines below.
 In general, the PI will explain the reason for the extension and provide a budget for the remaining work.
-The Office of Research will consider the PI’s NCE request and, if approved, submit the formal NCE request to the sponsor.
+Research Accounting Services will consider the PI’s NCE request and, if approved, submit the formal NCE request to the sponsor.
 Upon written sponsor approval, the PI may continue the program effort until the revised performance ending date.

 Be aware of the sponsor’s timeline for granting NCE’s.
-In general, requests should be made to the Office of Research at least 60 days before the program end date; some sponsors require more advance notice.
+In general, requests should be made to Research Accounting Services at least 60 days before the program end date; some sponsors require more advance notice.

 Projects that are spent out or in a budget deficit will not be extended without additional funding.

 Spending out remaining funds is not a sufficient reason for requesting an NCE, and such requests will be denied.

 NCE requests that require sponsor approval are typically made to the sponsor’s contractual representative or grant specialist, who will seek approval from the technical monitor with whom the PI communicates performance progress.
 The process will be facilitated if the PI discusses the intent to submit an NCE request with the program officer in advance of the formal request.